Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_submit_script_function.md

 ---

-    title: Submit script function
+    title: "Submit script function"
-    linkTitle: Submit script function
+    linkTitle: "Submit script function"
-    weight: 240
+    weight: 230

----
-This section describes how to submit a script.
+---This section describes how to submit a script.

-### \_FMSUB
+### _FMSUB

-\_FMSUB Function starts the execution of a batch file without waiting for the end of the execution of it.
+_FMSUB Function starts the execution of a batch file without waiting for the end of the execution of it.

 ```
 _FMSUB PARM = (FILENAME)